 Data Broker Registration

-California law requires a data broker, as that term is defined in California Civil Code § 1798.99.80, to register with the Attorney General on its internet website that is accessible to the public.
-The law mandates that a data broker shall pay a registration fee and provide information required by the statute, including name, primary physical, email, and internet website addresses, as well as any additional information or explanation the data broker chooses to provide concerning its data collection practices.
+California Civil Code § 1798.99.80, et seq., requires a data broker to register with the Attorney General on its internet website that is accessible to the public.
+The law mandates that a data broker shall pay a registration fee and provide information required by the statute, including the name of the data broker; primary physical, email, and internet website addresses; and any additional information or explanation the data broker chooses to provide concerning its data collection practices.